Complete Guide

 Get expert help to assess where AI and automation can actually help your business, before committing to a larger project.

-• LEO: Digital Start programme (free 3-day consultancy)
+• LEO: Digital for Business (free 3-day consultancy)

 • Invest NI: Innovation Vouchers (£5,000)